ssabug/piratengine/README.md

 We then would like to add the ability to import/edit playlists (from text/m3u/json formats) to/from database.

 ## Features
- - [x] Database2/m.db file read track, playlist info, ...
+ - [x] Database2/m.db  read track, playlist info, ...
- - [ ] Database2/m.db file track edit
+ - [ ] Database2/m.db  track edit
+ - [x] Database2/m.db  playlist create
- - [ ] Database2/m.db file playlist edit
+ - [ ] Database2/m.db  playlist edit

 ## Requirements
  - python 3.12.1